-- If patient develops wheezing, assist them with taking their prescribed metered dose inhaler. - For any patient who is bronchial constricted: CPAP - Transport unless ALS intercept < 5 minutes.
+- If patient develops wheezing, assist them with taking their prescribed metered dose inhaler. - ◆Consider Albuterol 2.5 mg and Ipratropium 0.5 mg, nebulized with O2 8-10 LPM - A May repeat Albuterol 2.5 mg nebulized X 2. - For any patient who is bronchial constricted: CPAP - Transport unless ALS intercept < 5 minutes. - A patient who has received a breathing treatment should be transported for evaluation.